 A larger down payment means less debt to pay off

 Although no-money-down dealership offers may seem like a great bargain, they’re usually more expensive in the long run.
-You end up with higher monthly payments and higher total interest charges just to save a few bucks up front.
+You end up with higher monthly payments and higher total interest charges just to save a few bucks upfront.
 By planning ahead to save up for a large down payment, you can keep both monthly and total costs lower.

 It’s also worth noting that, in general, loans that you get through an auto dealership will consistently be more expensive overall.
-You’re usually better off going through your bank, credit union or preferred lender.
+You’re usually better off going through your bank, credit union, or preferred lender.
 Just like with a mortgage, you should shop for your auto loan first before you shop for the vehicle.
 This will help you see how much car you can afford and give you something to compare all those incentivized dealership offers.

 Another key thing to note is that you can shop around for auto loans without causing any damage to your credit score.
 All credit applications for an auto loan made within a certain period of time (usually 14 days according to Experian) will count as a single credit inquiry.
-That means you can get real rates, as well as compare payments and total cost without hurting your credit score.
+That means you can get real rates, as well as compare payments and total costs without hurting your credit score.

 Don’t be lured into a long-term auto loan